proxmox/ceph/ceph/doc/man/8/rbd.rst

   After this step the source image is set as a parent of the destination image, and the image is accessible in copy-on-write mode by its destination spec.

+  An image can also be migrated from a read-only import source by adding the *--import-only* optional and providing a JSON-encoded *--source-spec* or a path to a JSON-encoded source-spec file using the *--source-spec-path* optionals.

 :command:`mirror image demote` *image-spec*
   Demote a primary image to non-primary for RBD mirroring.